 - Mix 2 cups of flour into the yeast mixture.
 Mix in the salt.
 Add the remaining flour, a little at a time, mixing after each addition, until the dough starts to come together.

-- Turn the dough out onto a lightly floured surface and knead by hand for 5-7 minutes, adding flour as necessary to keep it from sticking to your hands or the counter, until a soft and tacky (but not sticky) dough forms.
+- Turn the dough out onto a lightly floured surface and knead by hand for 5-7 minutes, adding flour as necessary to keep it from sticking to your hands or the counter, until a soft (but not sticky) dough forms.

 - Place the dough into a greased bowl.
 Cover it with a damp tea towel.
 Place the bowl in a warm, draft-free place to rise for 1 – 1 ½ hours, until bubbly and doubled in bulk.